I have had a life-long obsession with hot sauce. I love, love, love hot sauce.

 In college I would make batches of homemade hot sauce and give bottles to my professors as Christmas presents.

-When Scott and I went to Antiqua to learn how to sail last year, we stumbled upon “Suzie’s Hotsauce”.
+When Scott and I went to Antiqua to learn how to sail last year, we stumbled upon “Susie’s Hot Sauce”.
 This stuff is as good as it gets.
 It’s light your A** on fire hot, but the flavor is so great you beg for more.
-After our 5 bottles of sauce ran out from our trip back home, I became obsessed with finding Suzie’s recipe.
+After our 5 bottles of sauce ran out from our trip back home, I became obsessed with finding Susie’s recipe.

 This was no easy feat.
-I played around with many combinations until I finally stumbled on a book called “Hot Licks – Great Recipes for making and cooking with hotsauces” by Jennifer Trainer Thompson.
-It seems the author had stumbled upon Caribbean hot sauces when she was on a sailboat delivery to the Brittish Virgin islands and her boat had motor trouble and she was stuck in the outlying parts of the Bahamas chain.
+I played around with many combinations until I finally stumbled on a book called “Hot Licks – Great Recipes for making and cooking with hot sauces” by Jennifer Trainer Thompson (affiliate link).
+It seems the author had stumbled upon Caribbean hot sauces when she was on a sailboat delivery to the British Virgin islands and her boat had motor trouble and she was stuck in the outlying parts of the Bahamas chain.
 She then, too, became obsessed with this style sauce.

-Jennifer, all I can say is “THANK YOU!” for getting stuck in the Bahamas so you could stay long enough to learn this basic hotsauce recipe to enlighten the rest of the world.
+Jennifer, all I can say is “THANK YOU!” for getting stuck in the Bahamas so you could stay long enough to learn this basic hot sauce recipe and enlighten the rest of the world.